JoshuaPK/cia-senja/README.md

 Senja is composed of the following components:

 1. Tasks
 A Task is the smallest unit of work.
 A task might consist of checking for a file in a directory, getting the contents of a ZIP file, running a database query, or calling a web service.
+Tasks can be shared among many Tests and/or Remedies.

 2. Tests
 A Test is a collection of Tasks that is used for diagnostic purposes.
 A Test might consist of first running a Task that will retrieve a batch total via a webservice call, then another Task that looks for a file in a particular location, and if it exists, total all numeric values in a particular XML tag and compare those two values.